SAP-docs/contribution-guidelines/docs/dos-and-donts.md

 - Before your first contribution, ensure you've completed the Contributor License Agreement (CLA) process, described in [The Contributor License Agreement process](cla.md).

 - Try to provide as much contextual information in your issue or pull request as you can.
-This helps your counterpart understand what the feedback or change is, and why you think it's important.
+This helps your counterpart on the SAP documentation team reviewing your request understand what the feedback or suggested change is, and why you think it's important.

 - Be respectful of your collaborators and treat them as you would treat any work colleague or team mate.
 See the [Code of Conduct](code-of-conduct.md) for more information.